 Setting realistic expectations for weight loss

-Most weight loss attempts appear to be unsuccessful.3 But then most diets follow a very typical pattern, based on the notion that if you force your body into a calorie deficit — by eating less, moving more, or (usually) both — you will lose weight.
+In fact, most weight loss attempts appear to be unsuccessful.3 But most diets follow a very typical pattern, based on the notion that if you force your body into a calorie deficit — by eating less, moving more, or (usually) both — you will lose weight.

-On a typical diet, a specific formula determines how much weight you’ll lose and how fast: Calculate the number of calories you need to maintain your current weight.
-Subtract some of those calories every day – more for faster weight loss; fewer for slower weight loss.
-When you reach the magic number of a 3,500 calorie deficit — by eating less, exercising, or both — in theory, you will have lost “a pound of fat.”4
+On a typical diet, a specific formula determines how much weight you’ll lose and how fast.
+First, calculate the number of calories you need to maintain your current weight.
+Next, subtract some of those calories every day – more for faster weight loss, fewer for slower weight loss.
+When you reach the magic number of a cumulative 3,500 calorie deficit — by eating less, exercising, or both — in theory, you will have lost “a pound of body weight.”4

 In practice, it’s seldom that simple.
 You might “subtract” the right number of calories and still not lose the amount of weight promised.
 Or you might lose weight but feel so tired and hungry that you can’t wait to eat “normally” again.5

-Here at Diet Doctor, we think the diet we recommend is different.
+Here at Diet Doctor, we think the approach to eating we recommend is different.
 But that’s what they all say, right?
 We strive to be trustworthy, and sometimes that means saying things other diet and weight loss sites don’t.
-That’s why we’re different, and that’s why we think our diet is different.
+That’s why we’re different, and that’s why we think our approach is different.

-So let’s just get this out there: You do not have complete control over how much weight you lose, how fast you lose it, and what body parts you lose it from.
+So let’s just get this out there: you do not have complete control over how much weight you lose, how fast you lose it, and from which areas of your body you lose it.
 Managing these expectations is part of long-term success.6

 That’s the bad news: you can’t entirely control your weight loss journey.
 The good news?
 There are many aspects of weight loss you can — and should — control.